 After a few flawed attempts at improving on their original design, New Balance engineers clearly decided that if it "ain't broke, don't fix it."
 The manufacturer's site states that "the original fit and feel of the Minimus Trail 10 is back," and we couldn't be more excited.
 A durable mesh construction, supported by an ACTEVA midsole and multi-directional Vibram outsole lets you tackle rugged trails at an FKT pace without fear.

-Although it is listed as a trail shoe, there's no need to pigeon-hole the Minimus 10v1 as a strict trail runner.
-In fact, there are certain characteristics that shine on the trail, and others that perform better on the road.
+Although it is listed as a trail shoe, there's no need to pigeon-hole the Trail 10v1 as a strict trail runner.
+In fact, there are certain characteristics that shine on the trail and others that perform better on the road.
 Compared to some other trail runners, this shoe is super sturdy all-around.
 From the top-down, the lightweight Trail 10v1 hugs your foot: the fit is slender, there is a synthetic midfoot wrap, and the tongue is sewn into the sidewalls.

-It is the base of the Minimus 10v1 that really sets it apart — and clearly defines it as a minimalist rather than a true barefoot shoe.
+It is the base of the Trail 10v1 that really sets it apart — and clearly defines it as a minimalist rather than a true barefoot shoe.
 While this running shoe doesn't include an insole, it does include an ACTEVA foam midsole.
 ACTEVA is a special type of foam that resists any compression (unlike other more-conventional compression-molded foams that offer plush support but will pack-out over time.)
 This meant we were able to crush rough trails without fear of misstepping on a rock and injuring the soles of our feet.

 But it also means that the soles of these shoes are rock-hard and equally unforgiving.
 Well-within the minimalist camp, this shoe offers no additional support — our feet were definitely feeling that aspect the day after longer-distance trail runs.
-With a design very similar to a conventional racing flat, the hard-soled Minimus 10v1 excels on the road.
+With a design very similar to a conventional racing flat, the hard-soled Trail 10v1 also excels on the road.
 This shoe has nice upward flexibility, allowing the midfoot and arches to appropriately tension and powerfully rebound, giving the feeling of gliding across any and all surfaces.

 Secondly, the inclusion of a midsole diminishes overall ground-feel.
 More than just this additional feature, we found that the ACTEVA foam is too stiff to afford much downward flexion.
-This is likely the biggest downfall of the Minimus 10v1 — oftentimes, our toes would curl inside the shoe instead of pushing down and digging into the dirt.
-We appreciate the extra protection on the trail, but could not help but notice the reduced proprioception.
+This is likely the biggest downfall of the Trail 10v1 — oftentimes, our toes would curl inside the shoe instead of pushing down and digging into the dirt.
+We appreciate the extra protection on the trail but could not help but notice the reduced proprioception.

 Despite these flaws, we still award this shoe some points when it comes to barefoot accuracy.
 There is no included arch support or extra bells and whistles of any kind, and the majority mesh-upper is incredibly breathable.
 Overall, the Minimus 10v1 maintains a simple, lightweight structure that will appeal to anyone looking to strike out on longer-distance trail runs.